 Students can obtain a B.S. or B.A. degree.
 The GIScience B.A. degree does not require students to take biology, chemistry, physics, or calculus, and focuses on classes related to spatial analysis of social issues.
 The GIScience B.S. degree requires students to take biology, chemistry, physics and calculus and is intended as preparation for students pursuing a career in natural science or engineering with geospatial technology.

-In addition to the required courses above, the plan of study must include 15 credits of electives from courses below.
-At least nine credits of electives must be selected from the list of GIScience courses.
+In addition to the required courses above, the plan of study must include 12 credits of electives from courses below.
+At least six credits of electives must be selected from the list of GIScience courses.
 At least six credits of electives must be selected from the list of Human Geography or Physical Geography courses.
 At least three credits must be 4000-level.
+No more than six credits of internship and/or independent study (GEOG 4090, 4091, and 4099) may be counted toward the additional credit requirements of the Geographic Information Sciences major.

 * if it’s not chosen as a core course